 2. Share information with the WMS vendor

-The next step includes sharing critical information with the chosen WMS vendor so that the whole process of workflow configuration and customization becomes seamless.
+The next step includes sharing critical information with the chosen WMS vendor so that the whole process of warehouse workflow configuration and customization becomes seamless.

 The warehouse manager will share the following information with the WMS vendor to accelerate the WMS implementation process.

 Below are the basic categories of information list that a WMS vendor should know so that they can include them in the WMS workflow.

 - Types of warehouse operations (B2B vs B2C vs both)

 - Steps involved in inbound and outbound processes

 - Hardware device list

 - Information regarding different stations of the warehouse

 - Information related to inventory

 - Different Integrations (System, hardware, carrier, and software)